Diane Pouliot, ASD Certificate and ABA Certificate 'D '10 and ABA '12Autism Spectrum Disorders and Applied Behavior Analysis

 At the time, she was working with a speech and language pathologist who had recently completed the certificate program in Autism Spectrum Disorders (ASD) at Antioch University New England (AUNE).
 I wanted the same skills and resources, because our students at that time had made so much more progressand were happierbecause of the skills she had garnered at Antioch, Diane said.

 So Pouliot entered AUNE’s ASD program in 2009.
 After graduating, she was hired as a consultant by the Monadnock School District, a position she credits to her ASD certificate and her subsequent enrollment in AUNE’s Applied Behavior Analysis (ABA) program.
-Pouliot completed her ABA coursework in August 2012 and plans to sit for the Board Certified Behavior Analyst exam this May.
+Pouliot completed her ABA coursework in August 2012 and sat for the Board Certified Behavior Analyst exam in May 2013.
 Without the skills I learned and support of Antioch staff, I would not be qualified or remotely able to consult in public schools, Diane said.

 Her job with this district is varied and interesting.
 She travels among five elementary schools, a middle school, a high school, and a charter school, working with both students and staff.
 She helps guide decisions about programming and behavioral and educational interventions.
 She encourages and supports the staff, and often provides on-the-spot training.
 I do many functional behavior assessments and create behavior plans for students, then work with parents and staff to positively teach and maintain more pro-social behaviors, she said.
 I work directly with the kids, in social skills groups and during my visits to their classrooms.
 I really enjoy the staff, students, and parents, and admire their willingness to help our students succeed.